LSquarzoni/SNN_Event-based_Optical_Flow/README.md

 ## ONNX LIF layer generation and usage
 The generation of a new operator in ONNX requires following specific steps and to set the environment correctly. \
 In my specific case I worked on Ubuntu 24.04.3 LTS.
-It is mandatory to match the libtorch and pytorch versions in the envirorments; \
+It is mandatory to match the libtorch and pytorch versions in the envirorments; to be sure not to get any compatibility issue, I personally worked in a separate conda environment, base don python 3.9. \
 For example, if you want to use the same versions as me:
 ```
 // pytorch
+conda create -n <env-name2> python=3.9
-conda activate <env-name>
+conda activate <env-name2>
 pip install torch==2.8.0+cpu

 // libtorch